-But what happens is that many people do not use professionals today during the construction of their homes.
-We advise that you engage an architect to oversee your home’s construction.
-Or, minimally, engage a building inspector.
-Today, in the age of privatization, do not expect the council to do it for you.
+Today, in the age of privatization, do not expect the Access Canberra to do it all for you.
 In general terms, the builder will engage an engineer and a building certifier to help him be sure all is well.
 It is the responsibility of the home owner to protect their own interests.
-However, some will decide it is better to save money and the builder themselves.
+However, some will decide it is better to save money and deal with the builder themselves.
 For some that try that, they run into trouble.
 Then at the end of the build, or after moving in, they may need a Special Inspection.

-This may then need to have the inspector backtrack, and not just see the building and note its condition.
-It might need to have drawings reviewed, correspondence reviewed and so on, with the current building compared to what should have been contractually built.
-So, it may need a review of the contract documents.
+This may then need to have the inspector backtrack, and not just see the building, and note its condition.
+This inspection might need to have drawings reviewed, correspondence reviewed and so on, with the current building compared to what should have been contractually built.
+So, this inspection may need a review of the contract documents.

 Each house is different here.
-Each client is different.
-Each builder is different.
+Clients are different.
+Every builder is different.
 The building tradespeople are all different too.
 So are Building Inspectors.

 A Building Inspection may have to go to court.
-Nick has a history of working with lawyers in several countries.
-So, Nick’s reports are factual.
+Nick has a history of working with lawyers – several countries.
+So, Nick’s reports are factual, precise.
 Everything written must be able to be defended as being true.
-If the client wishes something included and it is on client say so, then it will be that and written as simply that.
+If the client wishes something additional included, it is on client to say so.

 So, if you have a building problem, let us talk about it and see what you need.